ryan-mcclue/unsw/comp3331/wk7/week7.md

 IMPORTANT: TCP segment in lectures means just data bytes (going against convention....)

-IMPORTANT: technically when a router recieves packet it will first perform forwarding, however to complete forwarding, must perform routing:
+IMPORTANT: routing will happen periodically, not just when a data packet is received to complete forwarding, must perform routing:
 * routers route (determine end-to-end path taken; routing algorithm; control plane) and then
 * forward (determine from input link to what output link; forwarding table; data plane)